 - PHP 7.2 or newer, including: - A MySQL-like database, and PDO including the driver for the database you want to use (e.g. PDO_MYSQL. - cURL must be enabled.
 On some environments you may need to enable this in your php.ini file.
-Look for a line like; extension=php_curl.dll and uncomment it by removing the leading;. - Additional PHP extensions are also required, as specified in composer.json. - Composer 1.0.0+ - Node and npm (tested with versions 10.8.0+ and 6.2.0+, respectively).
+Look for a line like; extension=php_curl.dll and uncomment it by removing the leading;. - Additional PHP extensions are also required, as specified in composer.json. - Composer - Node (tested with version specified by .nvmrc) and npm.